DrKrisChan/microSD-shield-Fritzing-part/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-# microSD_holder.fzpz
+# microSD card holder Fritzing part
-Frtizing part for the commonly available MicroSD card holder shield
+Frtizing part for the cheap and commonly available MicroSD card holder shield.

 # License & Usage
-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) - any use of any material here requires attribution.
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) **- any use of any material here requires attribution and for derivative content to be shared under the same license.**

 **Created by Dr Kristofer Chan - Department of Geography, King's College London / [remote-research.org](https://remote-research.org)**